Ranking All 7 Films in the 'Saw' Series

 After the disappearance of his partner in Saw II, Rigg (Lyriq Bent) is consumed by his quest to find him.
 This quest to do good is what leads to his downfall, as he is given the clues to find his partner, but with each person stuck in a trap he comes across, he delays the discovery of his partner by helping them out of their trap.
 Rigg's law enforcement background and refusal to ignore those in need end up becoming the biggest obstacles he must overcome.

-Given how much the first three films focused on victims sacrificing their own body in order to continue living, the fact that Saw IV decided to keep its main character safe throughout the process by making him sacrifice other people felt like a bizarre shift for the series.
+Given how much the first three films focused on victims sacrificing their own bodies in order to continue living, the fact that Saw IV decided to keep its main character safe throughout the process by making him sacrifice other people felt like a bizarre shift for the series.
 It resulted in a contradictory narrative, especially compared to every other installment in the series.

 Much like Saw II had previously done, the filmmakers didn't quite know the potential they had on their hands and attempted to recreate the first two films in a paint-by-numbers format.